petigura/terra/README.md

 ## Installation Instructions ##

 1. clone the git repo.
 Will create a `</path/to/terra>` directory
-2. cd into traget directory
+2. cd into target directory

    ```
    /global/homes/p/petigura/code_carver/terra
    ```

-3. Bulid the cython and fortran extensions with make.
+3. Build the cython and fortran extensions with make.
 At NERSC, there was a little difficulty getting the fortran and c libraries to compile.
 Here's what I had to do:

    ```
    module load gcc